Thinking of a

 The Giotto can also handle two different hyper-oxygenated mixtures, which can be selected during the dive.

-If you're keen to download your log onto your computer, look out for package deals that will save you money when buying the Download Kit at the same time as the dive computer.
+If you're keen to download your log onto your computer, look out for package deals that will save you money when buying the Download Kit at the same time as the Cressi Leonardo Dive Computer.

 - Product Rating